paudieMola/SpellingBeeProject/README.md

 Soft 8023 Semester 1 2021

+Assignment 2 Readme
+I have extended the functionality of the original nytBee class to create a nytMultiplayer class.
+This allows players to play as a single player or allow other players to join when the code is entered and authenticated.
+The code is a uuid created for each game on the server.
+The multi player game keeps track of the scores of all the players, it will allow any number of players and words used by any player cannot be reused.
+I have also updated the messages the user receives to include the error if a word cannot be accepted for scoring, or if it is a pangram.

+Assignment 1 Readme
 Pattern 1
 Singleton:
 I have used the singleton pattern to create a spelling Bee game (nytBee).